CReihsmann/Shiny_Triathlon/README.md

 ### Motivation

 At the beginning of the pandemic with the closure of gyms, emphasis on social distancing, and extra free time, I took up training for triathlons.
-Like most people starting something new, I found workouts from whatever website was listed first on google and hit the pavement.
+Like most people starting something new, I grabbed workouts from the first website listed on google.
 However, the thing with endurance sports is that they tend to give the mind a lot of time to wander.
 You’ve got miles to go and you need to distract yourself from the sound of your own wheezing somehow.

 Specifically, I began to wonder about triathlons themselves.
 Are all disciplines equally as important?
 Do I really need to run that much or can I stay in the air-conditioning on the bike trainer instead?
-Is training in this swamp of a state going to give me an edge or does that matter in the long run?
+Is training in this swamp of a state I live in going to give me an edge or does that matter in the long run?
 Is that pain in my side normal or am I dying?
 The usual.

 With this project, I hoped to answer some of these questions, or at least sound smarter in the process.